NSO-developer/nso-gitbook/juniper-junos_nc/README.md

             Optional extra include paths to be used when searching for YANG files.
 Each include path is relative to the git root directory.

+          - remote git authentication method <enum> (default none)

+            Configure authentication method to use when the NED interacts with the RESTCONF device.

+            pat   - Personal Access Token.

+            none  - No additional authentication is done.

+          - remote git authentication pat username <string> (default git)

+            The username to use for authentication.

+          - remote git authentication pat access-token <string>

+            The access token to use for authentication.

   ## 5.14. rpc import-filter-paths
   --------------------------------